prodseanb/reverseshell-rce/README.md

 ## Objective
 The objective of this program is to execute a reverse shell attack on vulnerable machines by establishing a remote interactive shell.
-The incremental changes I will be adding to this repo will focus more on how to write scripts to automate payloads.
+The incremental changes I will be adding to this repo will focus more on writing scripts to automate payloads.